c3d/xl/doc/HANDBOOK_0-introduction.md

 system, the corresponding module would not be available, and the program would properly fail to compile.

-What is more interesting, though, is the definition of `write_line`.
+What is more interesting, though, is the definition of `print`.
 That definition is [discussed below](#the-case-of-text-input-output-operations), and you will see that it is quite simple.